singhranjitgit/RanjitsWebPortfolio/README.md

 # CI/CD

-Implemented automatic CI/CD pipeline in this project.
+Implemented automatic CI/CD pipeline in this project using Netlify github integration.